-- Cons of pitching your invention solely under a confidentiality agreement
+- Downsides of relying solely on a nondisclosure agreement

-- Not everyone will enter into a confidentiality agreement
+- Not all investors will enter into a confidentiality agreement

 - Inventors are unlikely to enforce the contract because litigation is expensive